 Do you have trouble sleeping?
 Read on.
 Want more energy?
 Keep reading.
 Are you interested in the explosive chi energy of the internal martial arts?
 This article is for you.
 The idea of a “gate” occurs in all translations and is probably the most suitable.
-Whatever your health or martial goals are, accessing the Ming-men point is the place to start.
+Whatever your health or martial goals are, learning about and accessing the ming men point is the place to start.

-Both the Ming Men and the Dan Tien come into existence at birth.
+Both the ming men and dantian come into existence at birth.
 They are both near the navel.
 The region can be accessed collectively to build energy or collect energy from other areas of the body.

 |Located two inches below the navel in the center of the body.||Located two inches below the navel along the inside of the spine.|